senkadam/dnanexus/README.md

 ### What are some of the specific test cases you would create?
 (You do not need to write code; just describe them.)
 Be sure to consider the handling of both valid and invalid queries.

 First, I would test **various datasets**.
 I would expect:
-* OK response for existing datasets, containing response data in correct format
+* OK response for existing datasets, containing response data in correct format.
 * ERROR with appropriate error message for not existing datasets.

 Second, I would test **various combination of valid begin and end parameter**.
 I would expect to get:
-* OK response for valid _beign_ and _end_ query parameters combination
+* OK response for valid _beign_ and _end_ query parameters combination.
-* OK response or timeout with valid _beign_ and _end_ query parameters combination, but when asking for large begin end position distance (I would prefer not to get timeout, but depends on specification)
+* OK response or timeout with valid _beign_ and _end_ query parameters combination, but when asking for large begin end position distance (I would prefer not to get timeout, but depends on specification).

 In both previous cases I would test the correctness of response format

 Third, I would test **invalid input data formats**.
 I would expect following results:
-* ERROR response and appropriate error message for _end_ and _data_ in wrong format (not numbers)
+* ERROR response and appropriate error message for _end_ and _data_ in wrong format (not numbers).

  * ERROR response and appropriate error message for _end_ and _data_ being smaller than zero.